-Mgahinga National Park in Uganda
+Mgahinga National Park Uganda (Budget Gorilla Trekking Safaris)

 Mgahinga National Park is located in about 14 km from Kisoro in south western Uganda bordering Rwanda (South) and Congo (west).

 The park covers the slopes of the Virunga Volcanoes i.e Mt.
 Gahinga (3,474 m), Mt.
 Muhavura (4127 m) and Mt.
 Sabinyo (3,645 m) in the North with 33.7 sq.km of land i.e 8% of the Virunga Conservation Area.
 Getting to this destination requires only 15 minutes from Ntebeko Gate.

 The park has favorable climatic conditions that enable the growth and conservation flora and fauna like the endangered species of Mountain Gorillas along the Mountain which often transfer to the top and bottom depending on the weather condition.